 To create a user-defined variable, go to the Data View, right click on any of the existing variable tabs, and choose Create.
 (Alternatively, for Create and all other user-defined variable actions, you can use the main menu: Edit, Data Variable.)
 To edit an existing variable, make sure it is the active variable, then right click on the variable tab and choose Edit.
 When you create a variable, it will initially take on the properties (described below) of the highlighted variable.

-Each variable needs a Name and Category; Unit and Comment are optional.
+Each variable needs a Name and Category.
+Unit and Comment are optional.

 Some data variables may actually represent calculated results, especially if you provide a default expression (below).
 In this case, you might want to highlight the result by having it appear in the Results View among the built-in result variables, instead of with all the other data variables under the results category "Input Data."
 To do this, check Result Variable and choose the results category under which it should appear (e.g., Demand, Reservoir, Groundwater).
+You may create your own result variable categories -- in the category dropdown box, choose < Edit Categories > to go to the "Manage Result Categories" screen, where you can create new categories and choose where in the results hierarchy to place them.

 The Scope section determines where and how the variable will appear.
 Choose between Monthly or Annual.
 Select whether the variable will appear in both Current Accounts and Scenarios, Current Accounts Only, or Scenarios Only.
 Finally, for variables under Demand Sites and Catchments, whether the variable appears at the Top Level Only (the Demand Site or Catchment level), the Lowest Level Only, All Levels, One Level Below Top Level (branches just beneath a demand site or catchment), or Two Levels Below Top Level.
 (Note: if you choose one or two levels below top level, and a demand site does not have one or two levels below it, that variable will not exist for that demand site.)
 For comparison, Annual Activity Level appears at All Levels, Annual Water Use Rate appears at the Lowest Level Only, and Monthly Variation appears at the Top Level Only.